The Retail Problem That Sparked Zenline

-The disconnect was striking.
+This disconnect was eye-opening.
 Strategic assortment decisions were often based on gut feeling or outdated dashboards rather than real performance data.
 Millions worth of inventory sat idle while pricing strategies lagged behind the market.
 This wasn’t just inefficient, it was a huge missed opportunity.
 All while global platforms like Amazon and Temu were setting new standards for speed, responsiveness, and data-driven precision.

 AI is no longer hype.
-Every industry is being reshaped by intelligent software, and retail is one of the few still playing catch-up.
-We believed that the ones who adopt first will lead the market.
+Every industry is being reshaped by intelligent software.
 Our vision: A future where every retailer has AI agents that handle analysis, flag cannibalization effects, identify assortment gaps, and recommend actions – while humans focus on execution, negotiation, and decision-making.
-Category managers will evolve.
+Category managers will evolve with and around AI, instead of getting replaced.

 Our journey began with fast iteration